adhocmaster/gym-minigrid/README.md

 # Why use PedGrid:
 1. It's open source
-2. Easy to learn (we can get started with research in a week)
+2. Easy to learn: we can get started with research in a week.
 3. Easy to setup: written in python using python packages only.
-4. Grid-based: maths are easier to handle.
+4. Grid-based: math is easier to handle.
 5. Easy to get metrics: We have a set of commonly used metrics in research.
 Data is ready for your further analysis.

 ## Install dependencies via Conda
 ```